aonchiallach/aonchiallach.github.io/content/posts/capital_notes.md

 _'We leave out of consideration here any possible subjective errors in calculation by the owner of the commodity, which will immediately be corrected objectively in the market.
 We suppose him to have spent only the average socially necessary quantity of labour time.
 The price of the commodity...is merely the money-name of the quantity of social labour objectified in it'._

-The articulation of this metamorphosis is however, not straightforward, it place in haphazard and spontaneous ways across the market, the sellers:
+The articulation of this metamorphosis is not straightforward it takes place in haphazard and spontaneous ways across the market, the sellers:

 _'find out that the same division of labour which turns them into private producers also makes the social process of production and the relations of the individual producers to each other...independent of the producers themselves'._